-The B.S. programs in meteorology, geology, and ocean sciences and coastal studies, with an option in physical oceanography, are intended to prepare students for admission to graduate school or for professional employment upon graduation.
+The B.S. programs in meteorology, geology, with an option in environmental geology, and ocean sciences and coastal studies, with an option in physical oceanography, are intended to prepare students for admission to graduate school or for professional employment upon graduation.
 The B.S. in meteorology conforms to the American Meteorological Society's (AMS) guidelines and the GS-1340 requirements of the National Weather Service.

-The B.A. degree in earth sciences is designed to meet the needs of students who want exposure to all of the earth sciences and may want to find employment in an environmental field or return for teaching certification.
+The B.A. degree in earth sciences, with an option in geology, is designed to meet the needs of students who want exposure to all of the earth sciences and may want to find employment in an environmental field or return for teaching certification.
 However, by selecting additional appropriate courses as electives, it is possible for these graduates to meet the admission requirements of graduate schools in one of the earth sciences.